Your event is no longer taking place in person…now what?

 Remember, opportunity still exists, but your original plan might not be the one to help get you there.

 You, your organization, and your donors will get through this.
-During these uncertain and unpredictable times, you and your team will face challenges, unprecedented situations, and new obstacles.
+During these unpredictable times, you and your team will face challenges, new situations, and tricky obstacles.
 You will, however, emerge stronger and more resilient than before.
 Additionally, there will be lessons picked up along the way that will help grow your mission that may not have surfaced otherwise.

 In this checklist: